-Women in Texas Politics Started Their Own ‘Sh*tty Men’ List a Year Ago
+Women Expose The Secret Sexual Predators Inside Texas Politics

 ROT AT THE TOP

-Women in Texas Politics Started Their Own ‘Sh*tty Men’ List a Year Ago

-A year before ‘Sh*tty Media Men,’ women in Texas’ statehouse created their own secret spreadsheet to navigate harassment and assault in state politics.
+Women in Texas’ statehouse created their own secret spreadsheet to chronicle abuses in the capitol, which allegedly range from violent groping to sexual assault.

 More than a year before the now-infamous “shitty media men” list, women in Texas’s statehouse secretly created their own online whisper network to document sexual harassment and assault in their industry.

-This spreadsheet, called the “Burn Book of Bad Men,” currently lists 38 men, named by an unknown number of women who contributed anonymously to the document.
+This spreadsheet, called the “Burn Book of Bad Men,” lists 38 men, named by an unknown number of women who contributed anonymously to the document.
 Its accusations run the gamut from pay discrimination to creepy comments and sexual assault.

 The men in the document include campaign workers, legislative staffers, and lawmakers.
 Some of the allegations are recent; others stretch back 20 years.
 Most of the women who contributed to the list and circulated it early on worked for Democrats, so most of the accused men are also Democratic officials or staffers.

-More than one sexual assault allegation on the list involves a man on a Democratic political campaign, according to women who contributed to the spreadsheet.
+More than one sexual-assault allegation on the list involves a man on a Democratic political campaign, according to women who contributed to the spreadsheet.

 Excerpts of the document, but not the full list, were reviewed by The Daily Beast this week.